 The experience of miscarriage is often understated, with personal grief frequently kept private.
 Initiatives like Le Groupe de partage L’Empreinte in Montreal recognize the need for formal spaces to grieve and support those who have experienced loss.
 Parenthood itself is a profound commitment, and declining birth rates in Western countries underscore the significance of this role.

 In Judaism, the birth of a child is a moment of communal joy.
-Male infants are circumcised on the eighth day, signifying their inclusion in the covenant with God.
+Male infants are circumcised on the eighth day, signifying their inclusion in the covenant with G-d.
 Female children are also celebrated and named, marking their place in the community.
 These rituals reflect the deep emotional and cultural significance of children in society.

 Embracing the Future with Compassion and Understanding